PART IOil Export Charges (continued)

 Marginal note:Recovery of charges and penalties

-(2) All charges and penalties payable under this Part may be recovered in the same manner as any amount payable under the Excise Tax Act and for that purpose sections 82 to 93 of that Act apply with such modifications as the circumstances require and any reference to the Minister or Deputy Minister in those sections shall be construed as a reference to the Chairman of the Board or Secretary of the Board, as the case may require.
+(2) All charges and penalties payable under this Part may be recovered in the same manner as any amount payable under the Excise Tax Act and for that purpose sections 82 to 93 of that Act apply with any modifications that the circumstances require and any reference to the Minister or Deputy Minister in those sections is to be construed as a reference to the Chief Executive Officer of the Regulator, as the case may be.

 Marginal note:Deductions and refunds